ShunSakurai/easy_paste/README.md

 When you use an updated version, you only have to move the files and folders with newer dates.
 This program needs to be **kept in the folder** to work.
 It does not work by itself.

-If you have Python environment installed, you can run the source code with `python(3) easy_paste.py` or `import easy_paste` even on Mac and on any OS.
+If you have the Python environment installed, you can run the source code with `python(3) easy_paste.py` or `import easy_paste` even on Mac and on any OS.

 ## Usage

 ### Overview
 You can open the program by double-clicking Easy Paste.exe or its alias.

-- Choose a Trados-compatible CSV or html file exported from memoQ's statistics
+- Choose a Trados-compatible CSV file or a html file exported from memoQ's statistics
-- Currently only a CSV file is supported
+- Currently only CSV files are supported
 - Click "Run!"

 - Open the exported CSV file